The AI Noise Machine

 The texture of slop

-The problem with fully AI-generated content is not simply that some of it is bad.
-It is that more and more of it is good enough in exactly the same way.
-People feel it before they can name it: the same cadence, the same polished tone, the same bloodless clarity, the same frictionless confidence.
-It reads cleanly and leaves nothing behind.
+The problem with fully AI-generated content is deeper than quality.
+You begin to notice that it is good enough in exactly the same way.
+People feel it too, even if they cannot name it.
+They see the same cadence, the same polished tone, the same bloodless clarity, the same frictionless confidence.

-This is a cultural problem, not just a quality one.
 When people say AI means anyone can now be a writer or artist, they collapse craft into output.
-But art was never just output.
+Art cannot be reduced to output.
 It comes from taste, constraint, risk, and a point of view that costs something to hold.
 Synthetic fluency can imitate the surface while eroding the presence that gives it force.
 As more of the web fills with flattened language and generated sameness, human specificity becomes more valuable, not less.

 Same work with fewer people